Willows High School: History

 The school site is extensive and dates from the late 1960s, and was built on the site of the World War II airfield RAF Pengam Moors.
 The school is named after the air balloon pioneer Ernest Willows who had his airfield on the site.

 Many of the buildings have since been modernised.
 There are plans to continue this modernisation in the future, including with a PFI agreement as part of plans by Cardiff Council.
 A completely new building is planned, which could be located in nearby Tremorfa Park.
 The site proposed originally included St. Alban's Primary School, which was slated to close.
 However, in 2019 the closure was successfully petitioned, and stopped in 2020.

-The school featured in the 2015 Channel 4 documentary Educating Cardiff.
+The school featured in the 2015 Channel 4 documentary series Educating Cardiff.
 This detailed every aspect of school life, and also highlighted many of the improvements the school has made in recent years.

 Starting in 2015, Willows participated in the South Wales Challenge (SWC) Initiative, sharing best-practice in education with Tonyrefail School, Rhondda Cynon Taf.
 This aimed to help the school to improve academic standards further.